HEALTHY SLEEP HABITS FOR YOUR BABY AND CHILD (SLEEP CHART FOR PARENTS)

 What if my child regularly has trouble falling asleep?

-· Some children have trouble falling asleep on their own and can lay awake for long periods of time.
-This can be caused by too much screen time before bed, or caffeine from soda and energy drinks.
+· Some children have trouble falling asleep on their own and can lie awake for long periods of time.
+This can be caused by too much screen time before bed or caffeine from soda and energy drinks.

-· Don’ts allow your child to drink or eat anything with caffeine.
+· Don’t allow your child to drink or eat anything with caffeine.

-· Build some relaxing activities before bed such as reading, listening to calming music, or laying in bed with your child talking quietly about their day.
+· Build some relaxing activities before bed, such as reading, listening to calming music, or lying in bed with your child, talking quietly about their day.

 Comments